murchandamus/bips/bip-update-process.md

 - Refer to the proponent of a BIP as "author" throughout the document
 - Status field is no longer modeled around the workflow of consensus changes.
-The only remaining status are DRAFT, NOMINATED, ACTIVE, and ABANDONED.
+The only remaining status are DRAFT, PRELIMINARY, ACTIVE, and ABANDONED.
 The statuses Deferred, Final, Obsolete, Proposed, Rejected, Replaced, and Withdrawn are sunset.
 - BIPs can no longer be rejected due to inactivity, but BIPs that see no adoption and whose author has become unreachable can be moved to Abandoned